LiberationFrequency/BazzArch/README.txt

 ### known issues ###
+* sudoers is owned by uid 1000, should be 0

 * there was a error, something like client can not connect to jack2-dbus or similar (gconftool-2:9947): GConf-WARNING **: Client failed to connect to the D-BUS daemon:
 /usr/bin/dbus-launch terminated abnormally with the following error: No protocol specified Autolaunch error: X11 initialization failed.

-* guitarix behave buggy, when you scoll through the impulse responses and it will crash.
+* guitarix behaves buggy, when you scoll through the impulse responses and it will crash.

 * pd-extended does not launch from the startmenue, but with pd from the console.